-- (3) Test specimens are normally to be cut with their axes either mainly parallel (longitudinal test) or mainly tangential (tangential test) to the principal axial direction of each product. - (4) Unless otherwise agreed, the longitudinal axis of test specimens is to be positioned as follows.
-However the axis of transverse specimens may be located close to the surface of the forgings - (a) for thickness or diameter up to maximum 50 mm, the axis of test specimens is to be at the mid-thickness or the center of the cross section. - (b) for thickness or diameter greater than 50 mm, the axis is to be at one quarter thickness (mid-radius) or 80 mm, whichever is less, below any heat treated surface. - (5) Except as provided in (10), the number and direction of tests is to be as given in (a) through (h) of the following requirements: - (a) Hull components such as rudder stocks, pintles etc. General machinery components such as shafting, connecting rods, etc. : One set of tests is to be taken from the end of each forging in a longitudinal direction except that, at the discretion of the manufacture, the alternative directions or positions as shown in Fig 2.1.17., Fig 2.1.18, and Fig 2.1.19 may be used.
+- (5) Where the manufacturer can demonstrate that a proposed testing location or orientation is more representative of the required mechanical properties of a component, this may be agreed with the Society.
+In such cases, the heat treatment process, a proposed testing location or orientation, and technical justification shall be submitted to the Society for approval. - (6) Except as provided in (11), the number and direction of tests is to be as given in (A) through (I) of the following requirements: - (A) Hull components such as rudder stocks, pintles etc. General machinery components such as shafting, connecting rods, etc. : One set of tests is to be taken from the end of each forg-ing in a longitudinal direction except that, at the discretion of the manufacture, the alternative directions or positions as shown in Fig 2.1.19, Fig 2.1.20 and Fig 2.1.21 may be used.
 Where a forging exceeds both 4 tonnes in mass and 3 m in length, one set of tests is to be taken from each end.

-Fig 2.1.17 Plain shaft
+Fig 2.1.19 Plain shaft